 Small Projects (Under 10,000 Lines)

-Recommendation: GitHub Copilot Individual ($10/mo) or Gemini Free
+Recommendation: GitHub Copilot Individual ($10 per month) or Gemini Free

-At this scale, architectural complexity stays manageable, and single-file context suffices.
-Copilot’s lower cost and plugin flexibility win.
-Gemini’s free tier easily covers small projects without payment.
+At this scale, architectural complexity stays manageable and single-file context suffices, so Copilot’s lower cost and plugin flexibility win.
+Our best AI coding assistants roundup covers additional small-project options.

 Why not Cursor?
-Cursor’s strengths (parallel agents, deep codebase awareness) provide minimal benefit when your entire app fits in 15 files.
-You’re paying $20/month for features you won’t use.
+Cursor’s strengths - parallel agents, deep codebase awareness - provide minimal benefit when your entire app fits in 15 files, so you pay $20 per month for features you will not use.

 Medium Projects (10,000-50,000 lines)

-Recommendation: GitHub Copilot Business ($19/user) for teams, Cursor Pro ($20/mo) for solo devs
+Recommendation: GitHub Copilot Business ($19 per user) for teams, Cursor Pro ($20 per month) for solo devs

 Large Projects (50,000+ lines)

-Daily Coding: GitHub Copilot Individual ($10/mo) in VS Code
+- Daily Coding: GitHub Copilot Individual ($10 per month) in VS Code handles 90% of standard development.

 | Task | GitHub Copilot | Cursor | Gemini |